Subito-it/SBTUITestTunnel/README.md

 ### UI Testing target

 On the testing target no setup is required.
-You don't even need to instantiate an `XCUIApplication`, the framework automatically adds an `app` (`SBTUITunneledApplication`) ready to use.
+You don't even need to instantiate an `XCUIApplication`, the framework automatically adds an `app` property (`SBTUITunneledApplication`) ready to use.

 ## Usage